What is the purpose of the National Reference Test?

 What arrangements will schools need to make for the test?

 The test will be administered under exam conditions similar to those at GCSE.
-We ask that schools ensure any relevant displays and posters in the test room are covered and desks are positioned an appropriate distance apart so students cannot see each other’s test.
+We ask that schools ensure any relevant displays and posters in the test room are covered and desks are positioned an appropriate distance apart so students cannot see each other’s test papers.
 Mobile phones are strictly prohibited in the room where the testing is taking place.

 For the test, students require a black pen or sharp HB or 2B pencil.
 Students must not use gel pens.
 If the student is using a pencil, they must write firmly.